FrankRay78/PatienceOS/README.md

 The repo name has been chosen to remind Frank this is a 12-month initial project (at least), as part of his [2024 professional development](https://frankray.net/blog/2023/11/writing-an-os-in-csharp-dotnet/) goals.
 The dopamine hit from quickly pushing out PR's, like he regularly gets from contributing to other OSS repos (eg. [spectre.console](https://github.com/spectreconsole/spectre.console)), simply won't be possible.
 Hence the need for patience, and perseverance.

-## Objectives
+## Experiments
-A working set of things to achieve:
+A working backlog of learning objectives:

 - [x] 1.
 Ability to replace the standard Linux init process with a custom C application, compiled to bare metal and executable.
 (DONE, 18 Nov 2023, see: [Boot the Linux 6.x kernel in QEMU and run a custom C application as the init process](https://gist.github.com/FrankRay78/426011c03a7fb4f890eb5b4a068720c8))
 - [X] 2.
 Using an emulator, boot in 32-bit protected mode ~~using GRUB2~~ (nb.
 QEMU can boot directly into 32-bit protected mode, saving the faff of making an ISO image) and output 'hello world' by writing directly to the VGA video memory.
 (DONE, 4 Jan 2024, see: [Compiling a C# kernel to bare metal and booting in QEMU](https://frankray.net/blog/2024/01/compiling-a-csharp-kernel-to-bare-metal-and-booting-in-qemu/))